CVUA-RRW/FooDMe/README.md

   --rankedlineage_dmp RANKEDLINEAGE_DMP
-                        Path to the names.dmp file, needed if --taxdump is omitted (default: None)
+                        Path to the names.dmp file, needed if --taxdump is omitted (default: None) --min_consensus MIN_CONSENSUS
+                        Minimal taxid frequency for taxonomy consensus
+                        determination.
+Set to 1 to determine the consensus as the last common ancestor. (default: 0.7)

 Options for BLAST search:
   --blastdb BLASTDB     Path to the BLAST database, including database